c0ffeeartc/SignalHubT/README.md

     - uses `SortedList` for performance
   - Unsubscribe by object handle
     - allows unsubscribing handle from middle of queue
-  - Implicit pooling for Subscriptions.
-It just works
+  - Automatic pooling for Subscriptions
-  - Explicit pooling for Messages
+  - Manual pooling for Messages
     - use `SubH.I.Pub( new Message() )` for not `IPoolable` messages
     - use `SubH.I.Publish( SubH.I.Args<Message>().Init(value1) );` for `IPoolable` messages
   - Allows more than 1 EventAggregator through SubHLocal instances